natashaclerkin/singularartistsMS1/README.md

 **The customer goals of this website are:**

-- To find out more information about the company and it's experience in the industry.
+- To find out more information about the company and its experience in the industry.
-- To seek validation that the company are reputable and credible in order to potentially build a long-term working relationship.
+- To seek validation that the company are reputable and credible to potentially build a long-term working relationship.
 - To find out which artists the company represents and venues they are currently working with in order to gauge successful ticket sales and events.
 - To view evidence of promotional activity such as active social media channels marketing and promoting their current clients.
 - To effortlessly find contact information to touch base with the team.